Citation, DOI, disclosures and article data

 - obstructed primary megaureter

-- refluxing primary megaureter (although vesico-ureteric reflux (VUR) is a cause of primary congenital megaureter it is usually considered separately)
+- although vesicoureteric reflux (VUR) is a cause of primary congenital megaureter it is usually considered separately

 - non-refluxing unobstructed primary megaureter

-In all three types of megaureter, patients are often asymptomatic, with symptoms referable not to the dilated ureter per se, but rather complications urinary stasis (e.g. urinary sepsis and nephrolithiasis) and, if present, reflux.
+In all three types of megaureter, patients are often asymptomatic.
+Symptoms, when present, are usually arise from complications due to urinary stasis (e.g. urinary sepsis and nephrolithiasis).

 Congenital primary megaureter is sometimes associated with: